2017 Release 0: January 30th, 2017

 So lets say you get a shape file that doesn’t have a projection file and it doesn’t quite match your current survey.
 Just reference it to the survey by picking two point pairs and TPC will rotate, translate and scale the imported shapes to match.
 Just what the projection file would have done.

-TPC now support 1) geograpic, 2) projected and 3) local coordinates when importing and exporting shape files.
+TPC now supports 1) geographic, 2) projected and 3) local coordinates when importing and exporting shape files.

 TPC reads the geographic positions and transforms them into coordinates based on the GEOGCS tag in the projection file and the surveys Coordinate Reference System.